 What services does the building offer

-One World Observatory has a gift store on the 100th floor and a restaurant, cafe and ice cream parlor on the 101st floor to end your visit with a break.
+One World Observatory has a gift store on the 100th floor and a restaurant, coffee shop and ice cream parlor on the 101st floor to end your visit with a break.

 Watch out for prices

-Keep in mind that One World Observatory is full of "traps" to lure the tourist and make them spend a little extra on interactive tablets for the visit, souvenir photographs, and the like.
+Be aware that the One World Observatory is full of "traps" to attract tourists and make them spend a little extra on interactive tablets for the visit, souvenir photographs, and the like.

 What happens if the weather is bad

 If you go up on a day when it rains a little, the good thing is that the observation deck at One World Trade Center is covered.
-This can also be an advantage if you visit New York on a very cold or very hot day.
+This can also be an advantage if you visit New York during a very cold or very hot season.

 Alex's Traveller Tip